 But you may wonder how and when to take ashwagandha to squeeze the maximum testosterone boost out of your supplement?

-Ashwagandha is an herb that has been used for centuries in traditional Indian medicine and is currently under thorough scientific investigation for its ability to reduce stress and improve testosterone in men.
+Ashwagandha is an herb that has been used for centuries in traditional Ayurvedic medicine and is currently under thorough scientific investigation for its ability to reduce stress and improve testosterone in men.

 Therefore, scientists have established an optimal Ashwagandha dosage for most of its amazing benefits, and its testosterone-boosting effects are no exception.